hslam/mux/README.md

 # mux
-A Go implementation of url path router.
+A implementation of url path router written in Golang.

 ## Features